Download the Code of Federal Regulations in XML.

 Congressional defense committees means—

-(2) The Subcommittee on Defense of the Committee on Appropriations of the Senate;
+(ii) The Committee on Appropriations of the Senate;

-(4) The Subcommittee on Defense of the Committee on Appropriations of the House of Representatives.
+(iv) The Committee on Appropriations of the House of Representatives.

 Contract administration office also means a contract management office of the Defense Contract Management Agency.